 (B) Recognizing that change happens often requires personal work outside of the 45-minute session, which may involve actively participating in homework assignments, bringing additional materials into the 45-minute session, and sharing what you have been working on between sessions.

-THERAPIST RESPONSIBILITIES: Jeff agrees to practice within his level of competence, licensure guidelines, and ethical standards of practice.
+THERAPIST RESPONSIBILITIES: Your clinician agrees to practice within his or her level of competence, licensure guidelines, and ethical standards of practice.

 (A) Healing is a process, not an event, which requires a time commitment from both of us.
 I am committed to promoting the principles of empowerment to help you work toward your goals for healing; and